fauna/fauna-shell/README.md

 # Shell

-The Fauna Shell lets you issue queries directly to your FaunaDB instance without the need for installing additional libraries.
+The Fauna Shell lets you issue queries directly to your Fauna database without the need for installing additional libraries.

-Let's create a database and then we'll jump straight into the Shell to start playing with FaunaDB's data model.
+Let's create a database and then we'll jump straight into the Shell to start playing with Fauna's data model.

 ```sh-session
 $ fauna create-database my_app